Zachinquarantine/siteplugin/README.md

 # siteplugin
-An HTML code library for creating a bare HTML website with no CSS (but with room for it)!
+An HTML code library for creating a bare HTML website with minimal CSS!